juanmatias12/ios101-project4-trivia-starter-final/README.md

-# Project 3 - Trivia Game
+# Project 4 - Trivia Game

 Submitted by: Juan Matias

-Trivia Game is an app that allows you to play a game of trivia
+Trivia Game is an app that allows you to play trivia with questions pulled from an API

-Time spent: 8 hours spent in total
+Time spent: 9 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] User can view the current question and 4 different answers
+- [X] User can view and answer at least 5 trivia questions.
+- [X] App retrieves question data from the Open Trivia Database API.
+- [X] Fetch a different set of questions if the user indicates they would like to reset the game.
-- [X] User can view the next question after tapping an answer
+- [X] Users can see score after submitting all questions.
-- [X] User can answer at least 3 different questions
+- [X] True or False questions only have two options.

 The following **optional** features are implemented:

-- [ ] User can use the vertical orientation of the app on any device
+- [ ] Allow the user to choose a specific category of questions.
-- [ ] User can track the question they are on and how many questions are left
-- [ ] User can see how many questions they got correct after answering all questions
-- [X] User should be able to restart the game after they've finished answering all questions
+- [X] Provide the user feedback on whether each question was correct before navigating to the next.

 The following **additional** features are implemented: